databeacon/.github/CONTRIBUTING.md

   5. PR will get eventually approved (probably after a few requested changes 🤓)
   6. Every time a change is requested your branch should be set to `draft`
   7. When it is ready for a new review set it to `ready for review`
-> managing your PR state (draft or ready for review) is part of your responsability as a developer, do not waste reviewers precius time on incomplete work
+> managing your PR state (draft or ready for review) is part of your responsability as a developer, do not waste reviewers' precius time on incomplete work
-  6. A minimum of one approval is necesary, once done you are free to merge the PR into `main` and take a well deserved break.
+  6. A minimum of one approval is necessary, once done you are free to merge the PR into `main` and take a well deserved break.

 ## Reviews

 Every now and then someone will ask you to review their PR.
-Merges are blocked until they got at least one successfull review.
+Merges are blocked until they get at least one successful review.

-> when you review code you are as responsable as the author, do not approve PR blindless, evaluate code complexity, be humble and give your honest opinion.
+> when you review code you are as responsible as the author, do not approve PR blindly, evaluate code complexity, be humble and give your honest opinion.

 **The only thing to remember is to set the PR to `draft` if you request changes**